katmpatz/Redis/README.md

 **Before you run any of the .py files run the create_klstore.py file to create the klstores.
 After running the program, delete the kl stores and create them again to run another .py file.**

-6.To delete the kl stores run the following commands
+To delete the kl stores run the following commands

 ```redis-cli --scan --pattern k1:* | xargs redis-cli unlink```